 Timeliness - Microtraining course can be delivered on-demand.
 For example, a Company could push out a microtraining class on winter weather driving ahead of a pending snowstorm, on a new chemical before it is introduced into the workplace, or on a specific piece of equipment after an accident.

-The below steps can be followed to develop and implement an effective micro-training program.
+These steps can be followed to develop and implement an effective microtraining program:

 2. Choose a Delivery Mechanism - A software solution, such as the Ecesis Training Software and Mobile Training App, is a great way to reach employees and deliver engaging, high-impact microtraining.
 Non-software mechanisms, such as instructor-lead daily tailgate meetings or phone trees, are also effective but are more time consuming and do not provide the benefits discussed above.

 3. Develop a Course Outline - Once you have determined the content you want to focus on, break it down into 2-5 minute courses and arrange and schedule them in a manner that builds upon and supports prior training courses.

 4. Create Your Content - Develop high-impact material that is laser focused on a specific topic.
 Topics should include short videos or easy-to-read slides coupled with an interactive exercise or short quiz to verify comprehension.